dotnet/csharplang/spec/lexical-structure.md

 The rules for identifiers given in this section correspond exactly to those recommended by the Unicode Standard Annex 31, except that underscore is allowed as an initial character (as is traditional in the C programming language), Unicode escape sequences are permitted in identifiers, and the "`@`" character is allowed as a prefix to enable keywords to be used as identifiers.

+Note that supplementary characters are invalid for identifiers, whether specified directly or by a Unicode escape sequence.

 ```antlr
 identifier
     : available_identifier